jeffreybrownqualtrics/migration-interview-challange/WINDOWS_BUILD.md

   - Dependencies are already installed
   - Only need to rebuild the project
   - Want to check build status without starting servers

+- **Use `dev.bat` or `dev.ps1`** when:
+  - Want to develop with live updating
+  - Need automatic build checking
+  - Want detailed feedback about development features

+- **Use `quickstart.bat` or `quickstart.ps1`** when:
+  - Want the fastest way to get started
+  - Need live updating without extra setup

 ## Troubleshooting